-MANA (a concept, drawn from the cultures of Melanesia, Micronesia, and Polynesia, describing a powerful, miraculous force) is a program that builds a community among Pacific Islander students that offers many support services toward academic goals.
-MANA is a program that provides students with a platform to higher education while offering academic support.
-MANA is a learning community in which students in the program take courses together that are linked to enhance students’ experiences and make connections between courses, instructors, and their classmates.
-All MANA students benefit from having designated academic and financial aid counselors, university visits, and other opportunities for student leadership.
+Mana (a concept, drawn from the cultures of Melanesia, Micronesia, and Polynesia, describing a powerful, miraculous force) is a program that builds a community among Native Hawaiian and Pacific Islander (NHPI) students that offers many support services toward academic goals.
+Mana is a program that provides students with a platform to higher education while offering academic support.
+Mana is a learning community in which students in the program take courses together that are linked to enhance students’ experiences and make connections between courses, instructors, and their classmates.
+All Mana students benefit from having designated academic and financial aid counselors, university visits, and other opportunities for student leadership.

 - Academic, career, transfer, & personal counseling

 - Bus passes/ Parking passes